 To fully understand the rationale behind the current state of Bitcoin development, knowledge about historical events is essential.
 This blog post highlights selected historical events, software releases and bug fixes before and after Satoshi left the project.
 It additionally contains a section about the current state of Bitcoin development.
-The attached timeline provides extra detail for each historical event.
+The linked timeline provides extra detail for each event.

 I wasn’t following the Bitcoin space when a majority of these events happened.
 A big part of the timeline is adapted from a talk John Newbery gave on the History and Philosophy of Bitcoin Development.
 The title of this blog post is supposed to remind you that it can’t and doesn’t include every event.
 History is in the beholder’s eye.
 History evolves.
 If you have a suggestion about something missing or want to propose a change, please create an issue in the open-source project bitcoin-development-history, which is used to generate the attached timeline.

 The timeline tells a story beginning in early 2007.
 Satoshi Nakamoto starts working on Bitcoin.
 The peer-to-peer electronic cash system with no trusted third party.
 A system only controlled by the software which its users run.

 Early on contributors join Satoshi working on Bitcoin.
 These new contributors add, next to many other things, support for Linux and macOS to the project.
 Over the summer of 2010 Satoshi authors a few critical software changes.
 For example, checkpoints are introduced as a safeguard against malicious peers broadcasting low difficulty chains.
 A node enforcing these checkpoints rejects chains that don’t include specific block hashes at specific heights.
 Checkpoints are hard-coded by Satoshi alone which in theory allows Satoshi to control which chain the network follows.